cd12di2/GettingAndCleaningProject/README.md

 is named "TidyDataSetMeanStdDev.txt" and contains the mean and standard deviation values for the data.

+Note:  The run_analysis.R function assumes that the UCI HAR Dataset directory structure resides in the working directory.
+If the files have been moved from the UCI directory structure, the code won't find the data.

 The run_analysis() function reads the UCI HAR Dataset, combines the data into one tidy file, saves that file in